-hugh and at]

 husband at

 E: Maybe it's home

 time for a new throughout the

 aide. progression of

 the disease.
 K

 D: Wasn't she also had her

 K's live-in daughter's help

 aide before she in addition to

 started the aide in

 working for question

 you?
 So how though.

-many years
+many years though.

 has she been Takai, M., Takahashi,

 doing this?
 M., Iwamitsu, Y., Ando,

-N., Okazaki, S.,
+I. Voob N., Okazaki, S.,

 J: Yeah, Nakajima, K., &

 exactly.
 That's Miyaoka, H. (2009).

 why I think The experience of

 she's burning burnout among home

 out.
 I mean caregivers of patients

 he's been with dementia: relations

 incontinent for to depression and

 the past 4 quality of life.
 Archives

 years.
 The of gerontology and

 good thing is, geriatrics, 49(1), e1-e5.

 his sister-in-

 law came from

 Germany

 recently and he

 recognized her

 and wanted her J nods and after

 to feed him. some silence

 when it's clear

 D: But most of she's finished,

 the time, it's G takes her

 just the aide, Talk about turn.

 you, and your stressed.
 I'm

 husband in this not sure who's

 tenuous more stressed

 situation and out than G. She

 the aide throws just can't get I think G is

 the whole any rest with obviously

 thing into her husband. exhausted and

 chaos. exasperated, but

+Timos.
 I think she is

 G: I'm burnt also angry.
 I

-S. I III Ourint 1 and angry.
-I
+J. I III Udilit I 1 4150 41151 y .
+1